tanvibhakta/handbook/4-Operations Documents/Effective Meetings.md

 # Effective meetings and group work

-To increase flexibility in how and where employees at Tidepool work, we agree on a shared set of constraints for group work and meetings.
+To increase flexibility in how and where employees at Obvious work, we agree on a shared set of constraints for group work and meetings.

 ## Meeting Ettiquette